S0f1eM/S0f1eM/README.md

 ### 👩🏻‍💼 About me (as a coworker) :
 * 🙋‍♀️ I am proactive, I adapt easily to the work habits of my coworkers and I got the sense of responsibility.
 * 🛎️ I have sense of service and team spirit: always available and enthusiastic 😄, I bring good humo(u)r and optimism to the group 🌼.
-* I believe it's important to support coworkers 🤗 and give them the means to develop as individuals 🎗️⚖️🏳️‍🌈 while growing within the group.
+* 🤗 I believe it's important to support coworkers and give them the means to develop as individuals 🎗️⚖️🏳️‍🌈 while growing within the group.

-### 👩‍💻 About me (as an individual) :
+### 😊 About me (as an individual) :
 * I love Pixar movies 🎈🎈🏠🎈🎈
 * I have an art history and archeologia degree 🤠
-* I need to workout every day 💪
-* I love long walks on the beach 🌅
+* I love walks on the beach 🌅
 * I like playing onboard games 🎲 and video games 🎮

 ### >_ Developer XP